-Full na ame:
+Full name: :

-Addre ss:
+Address:

-Phone ":
+Phone:

 SS#:

-Birth o date:
+Birth date ::

-Payme ent:
+Payment:

-Please send me a free copy of my tenant screening report, because:
+" Ple ease send me a free copy of my tenant screening report, because:

-\square I was turned down for an apartment in the last 30 days, based on your report, or
+I was turned down for an apartment in the last 30 days, based on your report, or

-get public assistance, or
+I get public assistance, or

-□ l' 'm unemployed but looking for work, or
+•• I'm unemployed but looking for work, or

-I believe there is fraudulent information in my report believe there is fraudulent information in my report.
+I believe there is fraudulent information in my report.

 OR

-\square None of the above.
+None of the above.
 (Send the fee amount if the agency charges.)

-I am s ending g a copy of my photo ID with this form.
+I am sendi ing a copy of my photo ID with this form.

 Date: Signed: